Gen-Z for Change: History

 The organization's account on TikTok was created in October 2020 under the name TikTok for Biden, to support Joe Biden during the 2020 presidential election in the United States.
 The organization was renamed Gen-Z for Change in January 2021.

 In early March 2022, the presidency of Joe Biden enlisted Gen-Z for Change to help organize a briefing between senior administration officials and prominent social media influencers about the Russo-Ukrainian War.
 The briefing was leaked to The Washington Post, which later inspired a sketch on NBC's comedy show Saturday Night Live.
-Prior to that, Gen-Z for Change partnered with the White House and United States Department of Health and Human Services to combat COVID-19 misinformation and promote vaccination efforts.
-Although the organization has regularly criticized the Biden administration, some have worried about their close ties to each other.
+Prior to that, Gen-Z for Change partnered with the White House and United States Department of Health and Human Services to combat COVID-19, and tell viewers to commit to vaccination Although the organization has regularly criticised the Biden administration, some have worried about their close ties to each other.

-In late 2023, Gen-Z por el Cambio was established as a section dedicated to Latino and Latin American perspectives on issues like immigration.
+In late 2023, Gen-Z por el Cambio was established as a section dedicated to Latino and Latin American views on issues like immigration.
 It is now called Gen-Z X el Cambio.

-In March 2024, Gen-Z for Change, with organizations like March for Our Lives, Sunrise Movement, and United We Dream Action, submitted a petition to Biden regarding U.S. democracy, climate change, and immigration.
+In March 2024, Gen-Z for Change, with organizations like March for Our Lives, Sunrise Movement, and United We Dream Action, submitted a petition to Biden, which included U.S. democracy, climate change, and immigration.
 The organization refused to endorse Biden's re-election campaign, with Executive Director Elise Joshi citing his support of the fossil fuel economy, mishandling of the pandemic, support for Israel during the Gaza war, and crackdown on immigration.
 However, 2 hours after Biden withdrew on July 21, it endorsed Kamala Harris's imminent campaign.